edinburgh-napier/SET09102/tutorials/csharp/maui/maui.md

     }
     ```

-    Important
+{: .information-title }
+> <i class="fa-light fa-circle-info"></i> Information
+>

-    The question marks after the datatypes in the code above indicate that these properties are all nullable.
-This is not necessarily what we want in the long run, but for now, this will allow us to run the app with no errors.
+> The question marks after the datatypes in the code above indicate that these properties are
+> all nullable.
+This is not necessarily what we want in the long run, but for now, this will
+> allow us to run the app with no errors.

 Next, create the about page's model: